Aditya-NeuralNetNinja/Learning-Projects/Data Visualization/README.md

-# Ford Car Price Prediction 🚗💰
+# Data Visualization of Ford's Car Dataset 🚗💰

 This is a repository of an exploratory data analysis of a dataset related to Ford car prices.
 It also presents some useful insights and visualizations related to the car market. 📊✨